-The Company is in its development stage and does not have any revenue.
-The management team is continuously looking for fundraising possibilities for product improvement, machinery upgrades, facility expansions, continuous research and development, and sales and marketing preparation.
+The Company received market permit for one of its product in China in April 2018 and is in its early marketing stage.
+The Company does not have any revenue and is expecting its first revenue from sales of its product in Q4 2018.
+The management team is continuously looking for fundraising possibilities for product improvement, machinery upgrades, facility expansions, continuous research and development, and sales and marketing.